gurugio/book_assembly_8086/README.md

 # In the beginning, there was the Assembly

-Note.
-Many of you must already realize that my mother language is not English.
-Please give me feedback if you find any stupid expression.
-You can send me via DISCUSSION menu in gitbook site and Issue menu in github site.
+First, thank you for taking the time to read my book!
+I want to point out that Engilsh is not my first language and you're welcome to provide feedback for grammatical errors you may find.
+Please see the DISCUSSION menu in the gitbook repository on the github.com web site.

 In the Beginning of the computer world, there is a Word.
 It's the Assembly language.
 It's so close to the machine that it's hard to call it a language.
-But it's a weird language ans it's not simply binary code with 0 and 1.
+But it's a weird language and it's not simply binary code with 0's and 1's.
 The assembly exists since the beginning.
-Since assembly language is very close to the machine language, it's possible to control computer behavior in very specific.
+Since the assembly language is very close to the machine language, it's possible to control computer behavior in a very specific manner.
-Therefore learning the assembly is rather close to learning the computer than programming.
+Therefore learning the assembly language is more like learning how to speak directly to the computer hardware than compared with programming.
-So learning the assembly is closer to learning computer itself rather than programming it.
 Studying computer itself helps us to figure out how every programming language works on a computer.
 And you can see the principles common to all programming languages.
-So I'm sure, you will be able to see programs as assembly code as just like Neo see the world as code.
+So I'm sure, you will be able to see programs as assembly code as just like [Neo](https://en.wikipedia.org/wiki/Neo_(The_Matrix)) was able to see the world as code.
 It's really fun.
-You will meet the new world inside of the computer that is actuall composed by many layers.
-But you can see the very deep aspect of the computer world.
+You will discover the new world inside of the computer is actuall composed of many layers which will allow you to see very deep into the world of computers.
-Learning assembly is like visiting new world because it makes you have an ability to understand and handle the complicated computer.
+Learning assembly is like visiting new world because it makes you have an ability to understand and handle the complexities of a modern computer.
 I cannot say that you would be super programmer if you know the assembly.
 But the excitement I felt when I first knew the assembly led me to the another world, Linux kernel and computer architecture.
 But the moment of when I saw the inside of computer after learning assembly drived me to the Linux kernel and computer architecture.
 I want more people to have the chance to see the other aspect of the computer world.

-I want to be like _Morpheus who gave the Red Pill to Neo_ ;-\)
+I want to be like [_Morpheus](https://en.wikipedia.org/wiki/Morpheus_(The_Matrix)) who gave the Red Pill to Neo_ ;-\)